 - moving around

 Within each of the above activity headings are a series of 'descriptors' with scores ranging from 0 to 12 points.
-The descriptors describe related tasks of varying degrees of difficulty and the different types of help you need to complete each task.
+The descriptors describe related tasks of various levels of difficulty and the different types of help you need to complete each task.

-You score points when you are not able to complete a task described safely, to an acceptable standard, repeatedly and in a reasonable time period.
-The highest descriptor score from each activity heading is added together to work out your points for each component.
+The highest descriptor scores from each activity heading are added together to work out your points for each component.

-To be entitled to the standard rate of the daily living component, you need to score at least 8 points under the 10 daily living activities.
+To be entitled to the standard rate of the daily living component, you need to score at least 8 points under the 10 daily living activity headings.
 To be entitled to the enhanced rate, you need to score at least 12 points.

-Likewise, to be entitled to the standard rate of the mobility component, you need to score at least 8 points under the two mobility activities, and at least 12 points for the enhanced rate.
+Likewise, to be entitled to the standard rate of the mobility component, you need to score at least 8 points under the 2 mobility activity headings, and at least 12 points for the enhanced rate.

 What if my condition fluctuates?

-If you are not sure which descriptors apply to you, keeping a diary over a week may help you to choose the correct ones.
+If you're not sure which descriptors apply to you, keeping a diary over a week may help you to choose.